dbcli/pgcli/docs/pages/advanced_topics/filters.rst

 know whether it's active or not, it can follow this flow by evaluating an expression.)

-The base class is :class:`~prompt_toolkit.filters.Filter`, which wraps an expression that takes no input and evaluates to a boolean.
+The (abstract) base class is :class:`~prompt_toolkit.filters.Filter`, which wraps an expression that takes no input and evaluates to a boolean.
+Getting the state of a filter is done by simply calling it.

 An example
 ^^^^^^^^^^

-One way to create a :class:`~prompt_toolkit.filters.Filter` instance is by creating a :class:`~prompt_toolkit.filters.Condition` instance from a function.
+The most obvious way to create such a :class:`~prompt_toolkit.filters.Filter` instance is by creating a :class:`~prompt_toolkit.filters.Condition` instance from a function.
 For instance, the following condition will evaluate to ``True`` when the user is searching:

 .. code:: python